What Is Diamond Fluorescence? A Guide to a Hidden Advantage

 GIA research indicates that between 25% and 35% of all graded diamonds show varying fluorescence levels.
 Among diamonds that display fluorescence, 95% exhibit a blue glow, while only around 10% demonstrate medium to very strong fluorescence.
 This means fluorescent diamonds are, in fact, rarer than diamonds without fluorescence.
 Research also indicates that although diamonds with strong fluorescence exist, they seldom negatively affect their beauty.

-Normal lighting conditions make fluorescence invisible to most observers, including professional gemologists.
+In normal lighting conditions, fluorescence is invisible to observers, including professional gemologists.
 A gentle yet sometimes dramatic luminescence becomes visible only under UV light, like a black light.

 Because of this, medium to strong fluorescent diamonds can appear more attractive than non-fluorescent diamonds that share the same color grade.